dariuszSki/kubeztl/README.md

 To compile kubeztl:
 1. clone this repo
+1. mkdir build
+1. go build -o build

+If you want to pull latest packages, then add these steps before building:
+1. rm go.*
 1. go mod init kubeztl
 1. go mod tidy
-1. mkdir build
-1. go build -o build